FACES for the Future Program Coordinator

 Position Title: FACES for the Future Program Coordinator

 FACES for the Future Coalition is a health career pathway program designed to work with underserved high school students interested in careers in health, public health, mental and behavioral health, and global health.
-Originally founded in 2000 at Children’s Hospital and Research Center Oakland, the program has been replicated throughout California and has begun national expansion.
-Our work at Public Health Institute includes new program development, providing technical assistance for existing FACES programs, curriculum development and overall program evaluation.
+Originally founded in 1999 at Children’s Hospital and Research Center Oakland, the program has been replicated throughout California and is currently seeking to develop programs in other states.
+Our work at Public Health Institute includes new program development, providing technical assistance for existing FACES programs, curriculum development, and overall program evaluation.

-The FACES for the Future Coalition is looking for a Program Coordinator for the FACES program in San Francisco.
-This person will be primarily responsible for the planning, coordination and supervision of daily operations for both academic and summer programming.
-This includes implementation and supervision of clinical and non-clinical work-based learning placements with community partners, academic support and mentoring, and coordination of the wellness program for students.
-The Program Coordinator is responsible for ensuring that all students meet the program expectations regarding training, performance, rules and behavior.
-The Program Coordinator will work to guarantee that program materials are current and relevant, that operations run in a smooth and effective manner, and that open and regular communication exists with all program partners and stakeholders including health care professionals, health agency administration, school administration, teachers, students and families.
-The Program Coordinator will be trained and managed by the FACES for the Future Program Manager and Program Associate at Public Health Institute.
+The FACES for the Future Coalition is looking for a Program Coordinator for the FACES program in South Alameda County.
+Serving students from Eden Area Regional Occupational Program and Alameda Unified School District, the FACES program will be working with students and teachers to create work-based learning experiences to build capacity at partner school sites.
+This person will be primarily responsible for the planning, coordination, and supervision of daily operations.
+This includes implementation and supervision of clinical internship placements and rotations, academic support and mentoring, and coordination of the wellness program for students.
+The Program Coordinator is responsible for ensuring that all students meet the program expectations regarding training, performance, rules, and behavior.
+The Program Coordinator will work to guarantee that program materials are current and relevant, that operations run in a smooth and effective manner, and that open and regular communication exists with all program partners and stakeholders including health care professionals, health agency administration, school administration, teachers, students, and families.
+The Program Coordinator will be trained and managed by the FACES for the Future Deputy Director and Program Manager at Public Health Institute, and the FACES for the Future Coalition will provide materials, fund raising support, and program evaluation.

 Essential Duties & Responsibilities